-University of Phoenix to Cancel $141 Million in Student Loan Debt | Breitbart
+University of Phoenix to Cancel $141 Million in Student Debt | Breitbart

 “They are not a partner,” wrote the vice president to the chief marketing officer in 2012.
 “We may do business with them, but nothing academically.”

-Students who enrolled between October 1, 2012 and the end of 2016 will reportedly have their student loan debt canceled via letters informing them that they are no longer obliged to make payments to the school.
+Students who enrolled between October 1, 2012 and the end of 2016 will reportedly have their student debt canceled via letters informing them that they are no longer obliged to make payments to the school.

 You can follow Alana Mastrangelo on Twitter at @ARmastrangelo, and on Instagram.